 Do not touch anyone’s head

 As innocent as it might sound, this is one of the most offensive things you can do to a local.
 In Thailand, people consider the head to be the cleanest and holiest part of one’s body.
-You shouldn’t touch anyone’s or try to put anything on it, including a hat, unless you want to offend someone.
-Talking about disrespectful things you should avoid…
+You shouldn’t touch anyone’s head or try to put anything on it, including a hat, unless you want to offend someone.
+Talking about disrespectful things not to do in Thailand…

 Do not point towards people with your feet